eelregit/mcfit/README.rst

 :math:`\ln y`.
-It approximates the input function with truncated Fourier series over one period of the periodic approximant, and use the exact Fourier transform of the possibly oscillatory kernel.
+It approximates the input function with truncated Fourier series over one period of the periodic approximant, and use the exact Fourier transform of the kernel.
 One can calculate the latter analytically as a Mellin transform.
-This algorithm is optimal when the input function is smooth and spans a large range in :math:`\ln x`.
+This algorithm is optimal when the input function is smooth and spans a large range in :math:`\ln x`, and is ideal for oscillatory kernels which is problematic for the usual quadrature methods.

 Examples